Belonging to the group according to the team role theory: Fire group

 These individuals take responsibility for the overall result and work to distribute tasks, control quality and timing, among team members.

-Warriors are active, purposeful, they can work hard and motivate other employees by their example.
-Assertiveness is inherent to the people of this type; in extreme situations, they can even be stubborn and aggressive.
-Warriors are quite emotional and often, impatient.
+Warriors are active and purposeful — they work hard and motivate other employees by example.
+Assertiveness is inherent to people of this type; in extreme situations, they can even be stubborn and aggressive.
+Warriors are quite emotional and often impatient.

-A Warrior needs to organize and lead people, nudge other team members to work actively.
-Such people are subconsciously predisposed to leadership in a group, and they feel the need to "conquer new territories."
-Their thirst for success has to be satisfied - bonuses and rewards system is very important for this type of worker for the implementation of plans and tasks.
+A Warrior needs to organize and lead people and push other team members to work actively.
+Such people are naturally predisposed to leadership in a group, and they feel the need to "conquer new territories."
+Their thirst for success must be satisfied — a bonus and reward system is very important for this type of worker when it comes to implementing plans and tasks.

-For the representatives of this type, the monotonous routine work is not easy; for maximum efficiency, a Warrior needs new goals which can be achieved in the near future.
+For people of this type, monotonous routine work is not easy; for maximum efficiency, a Warrior needs new goals that can be achieved in the near future.

 Warriors serve as the link between top management leaders/owners and other team members, therefore they are obligated to find a common language with both the former and the latter.

-To achieve the team's goals, the Warrior is forced to interact with the Analyst which can lead to conflicts due to diametrically opposed views on risk assessment.
-The Warrior's subordinates may face their excessive assertiveness and exactingness.
+To achieve the team's goals, the Warrior must interact with the Analyst, which can lead to conflicts due to their opposing views on risk assessment.
+The Warrior's subordinates may face their excessive assertiveness and demanding nature.

 Experienced Warriors can become excellent managers and department heads.
-Such people can't imagine their life without active professional activity.
-A Warrior can be entrusted with entering new markets, be appointed a person responsible for the introduction of innovations in the enterprise, and rest assured, they will succeed at it 100%.
-Even if all their co-workers will hate them for it.
+Such people can't imagine their life without active professional work.
+A Warrior can be entrusted with entering new markets or appointed to lead the introduction of innovations in a company — and rest assured, they will succeed 100%, even if all their co-workers hate them for it.

-Note that it's not like the Warriors owe their success to being the smartest or most experienced.
-They are just very persistent and, unlike others, never get confused in stressful situations.
-Such people always remember the goal and stubbornly go towards it, often without taking losses into account.
+Note that the Warriors don't owe their success to being the smartest or most experienced.
+They are just very persistent and, unlike others, never get rattled in stressful situations.
+Such people always remember the goal and stubbornly move toward it, often without considering the losses.

-Warriors are usually the favorites of the top management, therefore, this role is one of the most competitive in the team.
+Warriors are usually favorites of top management, which makes this role one of the most competitive in the team.

 Warriors who learn to understand the needs of others and improve their flexibility and tact can become indispensable team leaders and, if desired, excellent bosses.